Juvenile Crimes Attorney - Juvenile Lawyer

 Those entering Los Padrinos Juvenile Court are required to follow a dress code.
 No sunglasses,bandanas, tanks tops, hats or caps.
 No smoking or chewing tobacco.
 Wearing of any "gang" symbols or logos or gang attire as determined by Security and Sheriffs Personnel.
 No untucked shirts.
 No hair nets allowed.
 This is pursuant to a court order signed by the presiding judge on August 29, 2001.

 Judge Phillip Mautino, Site Judge, Department 252.
 Judge Mautino graduated with an A.A. degree from Santa Monica College in 1959, a Bachelor of Science Degree from UCLA in 1962 and an M.B.A. from UCLA in 1963.
 He graduated from USC Law School in 1966 and from the California Judges College in 1993.
-He was appointed to the Los Cerritos Municipal Court in 1993 by Governor Pete Wilson and was elevaed to the Los Angeles County Superior Court thru Unification in 2000.
+He was appointed to the Los Cerritos Municipal Court in 1993 by Governor Pete Wilson and was elevated to the Los Angeles County Superior Court thru Unification in 2000.
 Prior to becoming a Judge, he was a partner with Miller & Mautino from 1967 - 1981 and started his own law firm the Law Offices Of Philllip Mautino from 1982 - 1993.
 Judge Mautino is credited with raising money and organizing volunteers to paint many of the colorful murals at Los Padrinos Juvenile Court.
 He became the Supervising Judge at Los Padrinos Juvenile Court in 2001.
-He is 68 years old in 2008.
+He is 74 years old in 2014.
 He is a registered Republican and is married to his wife Barbara.

-Call Right Now at (866) 549-2529 for a Free Consultation
+Call Right Now at 626-232-0970 for a Free Consultation

-for all Juvenile Court matters by California's Premier Juvenile Law Firm
+by California's Premier Juvenile Law Firm

 Most criminal defense attorneys concentrate their practice on adult cases and rarely practice in juvenile court.
 Because of this, they often lack the experience to effectively represent children in juvenile court.
 Many of the rules and procedures in Juvenile Court are different than adult court.
 There is no right to a jury trial and there is no right to bail.
 Don't hire an inexperienced attorney.
 Your child's future is at stake.
 (See Our winning track record defending children).
-This shows that we are provide effective juvenile defense.
+This shows that we provide effective juvenile defense.

 SITE INDEX